xiaow190/RoboOS/README.md

 ## <a id="Manual"> ⭐️ Full Guide Manual (RoboOS-Official)
 *Coming soon ...*

+Due to the substantial code refactoring and engineering efforts required, we'll need to postpone the release by *several days*.
+We appreciate your patience as we ensure the highest quality standards.

 ## <a id="Manual"> ⭐️ Simple Guide Manual (Only for RoboOS-Preview)</a>